Sega GT: Reception

 The Dreamcast version of Sega GT received "favorable" reviews according to the review aggregation website Metacritic.
 Critics praised said console version's generous content and customization options, but found that the controls could sometimes be difficult.
 Frank O'Connor of NextGen said in the May 2000 issue that reviewing the Japanese import "seems to come down to making comparisons with Gran Turismo, and that's unfortunate, because on its own merits, Sega GT Homologation Special is stunning."
 Seven issues later, Jeff Lundrigan said of the North American version, "If you only buy one racing game for Dreamcast, make it this one.
 In fact, run out and buy it anyway, just on principle."
 Edge, however, gave the Japanese import five out of ten, saying, "The fundamental problem with Sega GT is the game's inability to decide whether to stay close to Sega's arcade roots or venture down the simulation route, choosing instead to hover uncomfortably somewhere in between."
 In Japan, Famitsu gave said console version a score of 33 out of 40.

+Iron Thumbs of GamePro said in one review, "If you want a simple pick-up-and-play racer keep looking.
+If you know a bit about cars and want a game to spend some serious time on, then look no further than Sega GT."
+However, Air Hendrix later said in another review, "The graphics and frame rate are fine—just not as sexy as the Dreamcast is capable of—but the sounds are pretty generic.
+All told, Sega GT isn't awful, it just plays like what it is—a pale imitation of a better game."